HusainZafar/TransferLearningTutorial/README.md

 The flower was correctly detected.

 # Dataset 2: Cats Dogs dataset
-I downloaded 218 images of cats and dogs, each.
-I created a folder animals, containg cats and dogs folder, in the home directory.
+I downloaded 218 images of cats and dogs, each and created a folder 'animals', containg 'cats' and 'dogs' folders, in the home directory.

-Retrain on the animals folder:
+Retraining on the animals folder:
 ```sh
 bazel-bin/tensorflow/examples/image_retraining/retrain --image_dir ~/animals
 ```